Silversmithe/Unsupervised-PD-Assessment/README.md

 - ONLINE just sends data out as best it can
 - OFFLINE just stores all the data on the SD card
 - maybe if communication is bad (given a counter) have ONLINE transition to OFFLINE and never go back

+### April 11th, 2018
+- mahoney filter (thanks to sparkfun), is now functional with the UPDA system
+- radio energy saving
+- offline code completed
+   * gathers data at the correct rate
+   * stores data on the SD card
+   * can send information to the serial console
+- error handling complete